ChaseHaddix/ChaseHaddix.github.io/_posts/2021-08-14-blog-post-1-BCI.md

 ## What are the different parts of a BCI?
 ------
-  While the exact number may depend on what you read, there are really five main parts.
+  While the exact number may depend on the purpose of the BCI, there are really four main parts.
   1. Electrodes or sensors that are placed on the scalp or directly on the brain to record the electrical activity of neurons.
   2. A computer or other device that processes the signals from the electrodes and translates them into commands for the device being controlled.
   3. A user interface, such as a screen or keyboard, that allows the user to interact with the system and provide feedback on the output.